 For many people, their image of meditation involves sitting with a spiritual pose in yoga pants and being blissed out in the present moment in a temple that is both under a waterfall and on top of a mountain.
 Throw in some reincarnation, enlightenment, universal love, and Oneness, and things are getting really meditative.
 And incense.
 You can't meditate without incense...

 There is some truth behind this popular image — or, at least, I believe there is.
-For example, I think meditation can in fact help bring you closer to enlightenment, and I think it is possible to understand what that means without getting caught up in nonsense.
-However, in this article, I want to explain what meditation is and why it is a good thing to do in a way that doesn't involve any of that spiritual stuff.
+For instance, I think meditation can in fact help bring you closer to enlightenment, and I think it is possible to understand what that means without getting caught up in nonsense.
+However, in this post, I want to answer our question of what meditation is and why it is a good thing to do in a way that doesn't involve any of that spiritual stuff.

 To give you a sense of what this explanation looks like, it helps to think of meditation as like physical exercise.
 Just as there are different kinds of physical exercises, there are different kinds of meditative practices.
 Some are like strength training, some are like cardio, some are like stretching, and so on.
 Each kind of meditative practice has different cognitive benefits associated with it, and these can be measured and objectively verified — just as you can verify that lifting weights makes you stronger or that stretching makes you more flexible.